chika-games/RPG-Maker-Specifications/xyz.md

 ### Version 1.0.0
 First version of the document released.

-## Attribution
+## Legal Information
-RPG Maker is property of Enterbrain, Inc. and Kadokawa Corporation.
+This document is provided under the [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.
+The RPG Maker trademark and copyright are property of Enterbrain, Inc. and Kadokawa Corporation.

+All rights belong to their respective owners.